Proven effectiveness

 Use your bed only for sleeping and making love.

-Make your bedroom calm and relaxing.
-Keep the room at a comfortable and cool temperature.
+Keep the room at a comfortable, cool temperature.

-Limit exposure to bright light in the evening.
+Limit exposure to bright light at night.

 Turn off electronic devices at least 30 minutes before bedtime.